 Calcium channel blockers

-These agents reduce the rate of AV nodal conduction and control ventricular response.
+CCBs reduce the rate of atrioventricular (AV) nodal conduction and control the ventricular response.

 Class I antiarrhythmics

 Class I antiarrhythmic agents are used for chemical conversion into sinus rhythm.
 They alter the electrophysiologic mechanisms responsible for arrhythmias.
 As discussed earlier, it is dangerous to administer procainamide prior to slowing the AV node conduction (eg, with diltiazem), as slowing the atrial rate prior to the AV conduction rate can actually increase the ventricular rate by the induction of a lower conduction ratio (eg, inducing a 1:1 conduction at a rate of 200 bpm from a 2:1 conduction at a rate of 300 A/150 V)!